mkeet/AQuestGO/QAFarchitecture/Readme.md

 # QAFarchitecture
 An Architecture for Generating Questions, Answers, and Feedback from Ontologies

-The supplementary materials contain:
+## This folder contains:
-- the source code implementing the architecture,
+- the source code implementing the architecture (source code),
-- the ontology used for generating the questions, answers and feedback,
+- the ontology used for generating the questions, answers and feedback (ontologies),
-- the question cards defined for the test cases,
+- the question cards defined for the test cases (question cards),
-- the results, and,
+- the results (results), and,
 - the content selection algorithm.

-Authors:
+## Contributors:
-- Toky Hajatiana Raboanary
+- Toky Raboanary
 - Maria Keet